Sean-fn/Sean-fn/README.md

 - 🎓 currently studying Computer Science at China University of Technology
 - 👨🏻‍💻 Love programming and problem solving
 - 🧠 Love sharing knowledge
-- 📚 Fueled by a Passion for Lifelong Learning
+- 📚 Fueled by a Passion for Learning
 - 🧗🏻 Rock climbing is one of my favorite hobbies
 - 📧 Reach me via f.sean122@gmail.com